 Command-line demo

-On the junixsocket releases page, you can find an archive of junixsocket’s release jars along with a script to run the demos from the junixsocket-demo artifact.
+On the junixsocket releases page, you can find an archive of junixsocket's release jars along with a script to run some demos from the junixsocket-demo artifact.

 junixsocket-dist comes either as a .tar.gz or .zip archive.
 Get either one of them.